DotDFreak/restaurantapp/README.md

 This app is a simple app for viewing restaurant data

+# Info

+The app is on master branch, main branch only has this readme

 # Status

 It's still a work in progress, but probably won't be finished, because I ran out of time